 Our academics are leading teachers, researchers and industry professionals.

-Associate Professor of French Studies; Convenor, French Studies; Head of Languages
+Professor of French Studies; Head of Arts Discovery

 Senior Lecturer in French Studies; Graduate Coordinator Languages

 A. R. Chisholm Professor of French, Director of the BA